Prague Experience logoPrague tourist information & travel guide logo

 Prague Zoo

-Prague Zoo is forgotten by some city guides, but it is well worth the trip if you have more than a couple of days in the city.
-The zoo is located a few kilometres from the city centre and is set around a river gorge, surrounded by rocky cliff faces and rolling meadows.
+Prague Zoo is forgotten by some travel guides, but it is well worth the trip if you have more than a couple of days in the city.
+The zoo is a few kilometres from the city centre and is set around a river gorge, surrounded by rocky cliff faces and rolling meadows.

 Among the animals to see are lions, tigers, elephants, giraffes, penguins and sea lions, as well as less common creatures like the Markhor and Ibex, which are housed in mountain enclosures.